-The decision to choose a diploma over a degree is an important life choice that needs to be weighed up with all the facts in mind.
+The decision to choose a diplomas over a degrees is an important life choice that needs to be weighed up with all the facts in mind.
 In an ever-changing and competitive job market, vocational education can make you more able to accomplish your career and life goals than a degree will.

 Many university degrees will focus on theory-based knowledge that may not guarantee you the career or position you want.
 Vocational education gives you the opportunity to understand the skills you need while allowing you to put these skills into practice while you study.
 Once you are qualified, you will feel confident to apply your knowledge and capabilities in an interview and on the job.